amarno/api-docs/source/includes/shopper_activity/_product_activity.md

 end
 ```

 > Responds with a <code>202 Accepted</code> if successful.
 That means the server accepted the request and queued it for processing.
-The response includes a unique request_id that can be used to check the status of the request later on:
+The response includes a unique request_id:

 ```json
 {